Do Go On - 443 - The Theft of The Scream

 See, it's creepy.

-And it's a pretty creepy painting too, really.
-It is a bit of a full on painting.
+And it's a pretty creepy painting to really.

 Anyway, but he loved it.